Nicola Heaps, one of our nursing experts, appeared in court in July this year. The case related to...

 I worked in many clinical areas at Addenbrooke’s Hospital in Cambridge, including care of the elderly, stroke, surgery, rheumatology, medicine and paediatrics between 2001 and 2006.
 From 2006 until 2012, I worked with individuals following lower limb amputation, vascular surgery, transplants, colorectal surgery, urinary surgery, individuals with all types of cancer, including those that required end of life care.
 I also had experience in orthopaedics, particularly assessing and treating individuals with elective total hip replacements, knee replacements and fractured neck of femurs following falls.

 I left Broomfield Hospital in April 2016 but I remained on a bank contract with them until November 2016 working in the accident and emergency department and medical assessment unit.
-Between June 2016 and January 2018, I worked for the OT practice.
-I undertook occasional work for them, as a private Occupational Therapist.
-The clients I was involved with had a range of physical difficulties.
+Between June 2016 and January 2018, I undertook occasional work for the OT practice, as a private Occupational Therapist, for clients with a range of physical difficulties.

 British Association of Occupational Therapists